antvis/G2/site/docs/manual/introduction/what-is-g2.en.md

 ## More capabilities

-Because G2's tags can be combined, it also provides **composite mark** mechanism to extend G2, so you can basically draw any visualization quickly. exist[Case page](/examples)You can get more inspiration by[Options page](/spec/overview)Get a comprehensive look at what G2 is capable of.
+Because G2's marks are composable and provide a mechanism for creating composite marks to extend G2, you can quickly create virtually any visualization.
+On the [Case page](/examples), you can find more inspiration, and the documentation offers a comprehensive understanding of G2's capabilities.